 By offering the taste of sweetness without any calories, artificial sweeteners seem like they could be one answer to effective weight loss.
 The average 12-ounce can of sugar-sweetened soda delivers about 150 calories, almost all of them from sugar.
 The same amount of diet soda—zero calories.
 The choice seems like a no-brainer.

-The American Heart Association (AHA) and American Diabetes Association (ADA) have given a cautious nod to the use of artificial sweeteners in place of sugar to combat obesity, metabolic syndrome, and diabetes, all risk factors for heart disease.
-(You can read the full statement here.)
+The American Heart Association (AHA) and American Diabetes Association (ADA) have given a cautious nod to the use of artificial sweeteners in place of sugar to combat obesity, metabolic syndrome, and diabetes, all risk factors for heart disease

 As with everything, there's more to the artificial sweetener story than their effect on weight.
 To learn more about them, I spoke with Dr. David Ludwig, an obesity and weight-loss specialist at Harvard-affiliated Boston Children's Hospital.
 He has a keen interest in products designed to help people lose weight at keep it off.
 And what he has learned about artificial sweeteners worries him.